tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 layout: post
 feature_image: "/assets/secret-sauce/effects_wide.jpg"
 ---
 This post presents early results for the Secret Sauce project.
-We show that it is possible to predict guitar effects accurately with high level audio features and recurrent neural nets, but predicting synthesizer patches is much more challenging.
+We show that it is possible to predict guitar effects accurately with high level audio features and recurrent neural nets, but predicting synthesizer patches is more challenging.

 <!-- more -->